Allyn Wergin, R.D.N.

 Diabetes Education, Nutrition

-Approximately 84 million American adults — more than one out of three — have prediabetes, a health condition for which blood sugar levels are higher than normal but not high enough yet to be diagnosed as Type 2 diabetes.
-Of those with prediabetes, 90 percent don’t know they have it.
-Prediabetes puts you are increased risk for developing Type 2 diabetes.
+Approximately 96 million American adults — more than 1 out of 3 — have prediabetes, a health condition that occurs when blood sugar levels are higher than usual but not high enough yet to be diagnosed as Type 2 diabetes.
+Of those people with prediabetes, 80% don't know they have it.
+Prediabetes puts you at increased risk for developing Type 2 diabetes.

-Mayo Clinic defines diabetes mellitus as a group of diseases that affect how your body uses blood sugar (glucose).
-Having diabetes, whether it’s Type 1 or 2, gestational or prediabetes, means you have too much glucose in your blood.
+Mayo Clinic defines diabetes mellitus as a group of diseases that affect how your body uses blood sugar, or glucose.
+Diabetes is a condition in which your body cannot manage the glucose level in your blood.

-Some common signs of Type 1 and 2 include:
+Common signs of Type 1 and Type 2 diabetes include:

 - Increased thirst